Evilbits/logzomg/README.md

 **Logzomg is still in development.
 Do not expect crazy functionality yet :)**

-An easy to use and lightweight logging gem for Ruby.
+An easy to use and modern logging gem made for Rails APIs.

 ![Terminal output](http://i.imgur.com/SFvnXXm.png)